arcology-network/.github/profile/README.md

 In case the workload outgrows the resources of a single virtual machine, you can scale up using a machine cluster to run a single node.
 All you need to do is to change some settings.

-## Parallel Execution
+## Parallel Execution :rocket:

 Arcology is capable of processing multiple transactions, including arbitrarily complex smart contract calls in pull parallel.
-The state consistency is strictly protected by the concurrency framework.

-Check out how some popular Dapps can benefit from the power of parallel execution.
+The state consistency is strictly protected by the concurrency framework. **Check out how some popular Dapps can benefit from the power of parallel execution.**

  - [CryptoKitties](https://github.com/arcology-network/parallel-kitties)
  - [DSToken](https://github.com/arcology-network/parallel-dstoken)